Sybl-ml/pythia/README.md

         !resource <item>      records the <item> in the 'resources' channel to make sure it doesn't get lost in discussion

-This information can also be retrieved by sending the `!help` command to Pythia
+This information can also be retrieved by sending the `!help` command to Pythia.

 ## Development